rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 ### Installing, Querying and Uninstalling Packages

-In this Lab you will learn how to use the RPM system and you will also install a sample application on your system.
+In this Lab, you will learn how to use the RPM system and install a sample application.

 !!! tip